 That's when you create parallel processes.
 For example, you might find that your customers typically need to get approval from their boss and then get approval from the legal department.
 Instead of waiting for the first approval, why not get started on the second at the same time?
 This can shorten your sales life cycle by days or even weeks.

 Experiment with different tactics for shortening your sales cycle.
 When you find something that works for your team, stick with it.

 5 Sales Cycle Examples and Templates to Learn From

 Creating your own sales cycle documentation from scratch is a lot of work.
 It's easier to start with a template or build from someone else's example.
 Here are five good options:

-From prospecting to following up and asking for referrals, it'll help you develop a repeatable, fast sales cycle.
+From prospecting to following up and asking for referrals, this sales process how-to guide will help you develop a repeatable, fast sales cycle.